-Demand for data governance solutions is growing as more companies move to a customer-centric and data insights-driven approach to business while also needing to comply with ever-changing privacy, security, and governance regulations and frameworks.
+Demand for data governance solutions is growing as more companies move to a customer-centric and data insights-driven approach to business.
+In doing so, these same organizations also need to comply with ever-changing privacy, security, and governance regulations and frameworks.

 Data governance is a collection of practices and processes that enable data stakeholders to create and manage data and data assets rules.
-Effective data management and analytics require a data governance solution that protects the privacy, security, and integrity of all data while also enabling the business to gain value from that data.
+Effective data management and analytics require a data governance solution that protects the privacy, security, and integrity of all data while also enabling the business to unlock value from that data.
 Organizations need robust data governance to gain meaningful data insights and comply with ever-changing security frameworks and privacy regulations like the GDPR, CCPA, LGPD, ISO, and NIST.

 What creates an effective data governance strategy?